Aboriginal Health & Wellbeing

 Crucial to Aboriginal health and wellbeing is the need to increase cultural competence across the whole of community.
 Environments that support cultural competence provide a safe and familiar place for Aboriginal communities to contribute to and participate in.

-This project aims to be actively involved in the promotion and support of Aboriginal Health through project development, regional advocacy and service coordination, including:
+The G21 Health & Wellbeing Pillar aims to be actively involved in this alliance through the promotion and support of Aboriginal Health through project development, regional advocacy and service coordination.

 - To be actively involved in the promotion and support of Aboriginal Health through mapping, promotion and sharing of local Aboriginal cultural education and training opportunities across the region.